 In New York City, where space is at a premium and energy costs are high, residents and business owners are increasingly choosing a VRF system for these types of spaces:

-- high-end residences including brownstone townhouses and luxury apartments
+- Luxury residences including brownstone townhouses and high-rise apartments

 7 reasons to choose a VRF system

 A VRF system uses less energy for several reasons.
 The VRF system is designed to provide exactly the amount of cooling needed for the current conditions, which means it runs less frequently and at a lower capacity.
 The VRF system is also designed to capture heat from the cooling process and reuse it in other areas that may need heating.

 In a VRF system, the noisier condensing unit is typically outside, and the indoor air handlers are smaller and quieter than a traditional split system.

 3. Heat and cool simultaneously.

 The VRF system captures residual heat absorbed from the air during the cooling process, and redirects that heat to other parts of the building that need heat.
 That means you can have air conditioning in the living room for a party, while you heat the bedroom where the baby is sleeping.
 Or you can have heat in the winter for cooler window offices, and air conditioning in the central conference room for a large meeting.

 The VRF system’s compressor can detect the precise requirements of each zone, and send the precise amount of refrigerant needed to do the job.
 As a result, each area of your space is consistently comfortable with well-controlled humidity and no hot or cold spots.

 Since the VRF system is designed to run only when needed and under partial-load conditions, there is less wear and tear on the parts.
 That means fewer breakdowns.
 Also, if something goes wrong with one air handler, often the others are unaffected.
 That means your whole space won’t be without air conditioning all at once.